rontechswerve/falling-pickaxe/README.md

 </div>

 ## Before you use it
-If you consider streaming this game on your own youtube channel, please add credits in the description of your video/livestream.
+If you consider streaming this game (Instagram Live or anywhere else), please add credits in the description of your video/livestream.
 Credits should inclue a link to this repository and [a link to my youtube channel.](https://www.youtube.com/@vycdev)

 Copy paste example:
 ```